ngen-brett/gitlab-ce/doc/topics/autodevops/index.md

 Tiller](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/22036) is
 used.
 Previous versions of GitLab had a Tiller installed in the project namespace.

+CAUTION: **Caution:**
+Your apps should *not* be manipulated outside of Helm (using Kubernetes directly.)
+This can cause confusion with Helm not detecting the change, and subsequent deploys with Auto DevOps can undo your changes.
+Also, if you change something and want to undo it by deploying again, Helm may not detect that anything changed in the first place, and thus not realize that it needs to re-apply the old config.

 > [Introduced][ce-19507] in GitLab 11.0.